 Bridges, bikes, and houseboats, oh my!
-If this list of best European cities for photography were in ranking order, Amsterdam would be at the top.
+If this list of most Instagrammable places in Europe were in ranking order, Amsterdam would be at the top.

 Check out my 2 days in Amsterdam itinerary for a self guided walking tour of the city.